-Qualified individuals who need a reasonable accommodation to access and participate in RRHA programs or services are encouraged to make their needs known.
+Qualified individuals who need a reasonable accommodation to access and participate in RRHA programs or services are encouraged to make their needs known by completing a Reasonable Accommodation Request form online at www.rrha.com.
 Please contact Ms. Calandra Trotter, RRHA's Housing Compliance Officer, by phone at (804) 780-4276 or by email at calandra.trotter@rrha.com for further information and assistance.